SIGSEGV111/stdin2sql/README.md

 ## DESCRIPTION

 Reads stdin line by line and runs one SQL statement per line.
-If the SQL contains `$1`, the current line is bound as the first parameter.
+The current line is bound as the first parameter to the SQL statement.
-Authentication is via Kerberos/GSSAPI through libpq.
-No username or password is used.
+Authentication is implicit and Kerberos/GSSAPI is supported.

-The program connects using the provided options and `-x` extras, then:

-1. Prepares the statement when `$1` is present.
-2. For each input line: trims the trailing newline, executes the statement, and frees the result.
-3. Exits non-zero on the first error.
+If any authentication information is required it must be passed via *extra options* (`-x`).

 ## OPTIONS